j5ik2o/webpack-typescript-flux-react/src/main/ts/todo/README.md

 ## Difference of Flux's Store and DDD's Aggregate with Repository

-Flux's Store is to support Application Logic and Application State.
-Even DDD, The roles of the Repository and Aggregate are like it, but Flux's Store and DDD's Repository with Aggregate difference is responsibility in the Layer.
+Flux's `Store` is to support Application Logic and Application State.
+Even DDD, The roles of `Repository` and `Aggregate` are like it, but `Store` and `Repository` with `Aggregate` difference is responsibility in the Layer.
-Flux's Store is in the Application Layer as the application's requirement, DDD's Repository with Aggregate are in the Domain Layer which represent the domain's concept.
-Based on them, My idea is to implement Flux's Store by using DDD's Repository with Aggregate.
+`Store` is in the Application Layer as the application's requirement, `Repository` with `Aggregate` are in the Domain Layer which represent the domain's concept.
+Based on them, My idea is to implement `Store` by using `Repository` with `Aggregate`.

 ## How to integrate for Flux and DDD

 According to the above way of thinking:

 - Store which represent the Application State with Application Logic of Flux is realize by DDD's Repository and Aggregate.
-- To convert from DDD's Aggregate to the view model which is used in React.Component.
+- To convert from Aggregate to the view model which is used in React.Component.